JoseRoca/WinFBX/docs/Databases/CSQLite Class.md

 # <a name="ExtendedErrCode"></a>ExtendedErrCode

-Gets the extended error code associated with this dabatase connection.
+Gets the extended error code associated with this database connection.

 ```
 FUNCTION ExtendedErrCode () AS LONG